sebastiankraska/cloud-resume-challenge-frontend/content/posts/cloud-resume-challenge-status.md

 Infrastructure works. `terraform plan` shows no drift.
 Counter increments.
 HTTPS resolves.

 CI/CD doesn't exist.
 Every deployment happens manual and locally.
+(I set up OIDC today, working on it ...)

-Tests don't exist.
-"It works on my machine" is the test suite.
+Tests exist.
+Playwright/Cypress are overkill from my POV.
+I just used "requests" and "pytest".

 Burn-down is unproven.
 I have not tested `terraform destroy` → `terraform apply`.
+(I somewhat tested it during the switch from a subdomain to the main domain.
+I am pretty sure I will experience again how disabling and trying to delete Clound Distribution takes so long that Terraform will timeout - I will find out soon)

 ## Why I Deviated